 Take a nice long, slow breath in and when you exhale, open your mouth and let all the air out.
 You can even make a sighing sound.
 Do that a few more times.
 Then just sit quietly and breathe for a few minutes.
 You might be surprised how calming this is, and how much easier it is to approach and handle difficult situations when you’ve taken a few moments to breathe first.
 It’s especially helpful if you’re tempted to respond to something in anger.
 Before you say anything, pause, take some time to breathe, and then choose your response.

 Because our bodies and our emotions are linked, our emotions are impacted by a lot of physiological factors — diet, inflammation, and levels of key neurotransmitters and chemicals just to name a few.
 Taking a daily supplement can really help keep your mood regulated naturally.
-TheSmarter Multivitamin, for example, includes organic, food-sourced minerals such as magnesium, which is key to mood, and helps keep your body and mind functioning at their optimal best.
-TheSmarter Sleep supplement can help you get a good night’s rest, which is absolutely essential to regulating your mood, andSmarter Vitamin D3 can help ward off things like seasonal affective disorder, a mood disorder that can occur if you don’t get enoughsunlight.
+TheSmarter Multivitamin, for example, includes food-sourced minerals such as magnesium, which is key to mood, and helps keep your body and mind functioning at their optimal best.
+TheSmarter Sleep supplement can help you get a good night’s rest, which is absolutely essential to regulating your mood, andSmarter Vitamin D3 can help encourage mood-balancing benefits.

 We all experience difficult situations and difficult emotions.
 Remember that feeling these unpleasant emotions is not necessarily a bad thing, and can even be a really good thing.

 Too often, we want to squash feelings of unpleasantness without dealing with them.
 When that happens, they either fester and bubble over as some other negative emotion, or they manifest physically as some sort of health issue.
 They can also lead to avoidance of things you love doing, and harm relationships if you don’t learn to process them in a healthy way.